aegon1994/Diabetic-Retinopathy-classifier/README.md

 Set k = 5 for k-fold -> Create a k-fold iterator with StratifiedKFold in Pytorch framework -> Set ratio between train data and val data -> Set coditions of model -> Set loss function, optimizer and schduler of lr_decay -> Set mixup and cutmix -> trianing(including probability of mixup and cutmix) -> Show training result ->
  Save model -> Predicted result

+Conditions of model:
+weight= EfficientNet_B1_Weights.DEFAULT
+model layer = Dropout(0.35) + linear layer

+Dropout kept overfit out, 0.35 of parameter is for balance between avoiding overfitting and accuracy.
+Linear layer is for classifing.
+I didn't need to set so many parameter because EfficientNet would find the best CNN architecture by NAS.

+optimizer in this model is AdamW, original learning rate is 0.0001, weight_decay is 0.01.